-It has been about a month since the last earnings report for Monster Beverage (MNST).
-Shares have added about 4.1% in that time frame, underperforming the S&P 500.
+A month has gone by since the last earnings report for Monster Beverage (MNST).
+Shares have added about 4.5% in that time frame, underperforming the S&P 500.

 Will the recent positive trend continue leading up to its next earnings release, or is Monster Beverage due for a pullback?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important catalysts.

-Monster Beverage Q2 Earnings & Sales Beat Estimates
+Monster Beverage Q3 Earnings & Sales Beat Estimates

-Monster Energy Drinks: The segment’s net sales rose 0.8% year over year to $1.03 billion due to adverse impacts of COVID-19 and a negative impact of $16.8 million from unfavorable currency rates.
+Monster Energy Drinks: The segment primarily includes brands like Monster Energy drinks and Reign Total Body Fuel high performance energy drinks.
+The segment’s net sales increased 9.6% year over year to $1.16 billion.
+The segment’s sales included a negative impact of $11.6 million from unfavorable currency rates.

-Strategic Brands: Apart from its affordable energy drink brands, the segment includes a range of energy drink brands acquired from The Coca-Cola Company.
-The segment’s net sales declined 24.7% to $59.6 million in the second quarter.
-Currency headwinds marred the segment’s results by $1.4 million.
-Moreover, the segment was most affected by COVID-19 impacts, particularly in the EMEA region where the lockdown was for an extended period of time.
+Strategic Brands: In addition to affordable energy drink brands, the segment includes a range of energy drink brands acquired from Coca-Cola.
+The segment’s net sales improved 12% year over year to $74.3 million for the third quarter.
+Currency headwinds marred the segment’s results by $0.9 million.

-Other: Net sales in the segment, which includes some products of American Fruits & Flavors sold to independent third parties (AFF Third-Party Products), grew13.8% year over year to $5.1 million.
+Other: Net sales in the segment, which includes some products of American Fruits & Flavors sold to independent third parties (AFF Third-Party Products), grew 45.8% year over year to $8.6 million.

 Costs & Margins

-Monster Beverage ended the second quarter with cash and cash equivalents of $921.3 million, and total stockholders' equity of $4,2221.5 million.
+Monster Beverage ended the third quarter with cash and cash equivalents of $1,074.7 million, and total stockholders' equity of $4,629.3 million.

-In the reported quarter, the company bought back 0.3 million shares for $15.6 million (excluding broker commissions), with an average price of $52.88 per share.
-As of Aug 4, 2020, it had $441.5 million remaining under the previously authorized share repurchase plan.
+In the reported quarter, the company did not buyback any shares.
+As of Nov 5, 2020, it had $441.5 million remaining under the previously authorized share repurchase plan.

 How Have Estimates Been Moving Since Then?

-At this time, Monster Beverage has an average Growth Score of C, a grade with the same score on the momentum front.
-Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+Currently, Monster Beverage has a nice Growth Score of B, though it is lagging a bit on the Momentum Score front with a C. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

-Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
-It comes with little surprise Monster Beverage has a Zacks Rank #2 (Buy).
-We expect an above average return from the stock in the next few months.
+Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
+Notably, Monster Beverage has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.